 8. A Night Out

 The only problem you’re going to find with figuring out something to do at night in Lehigh Valley is deciding where to go.
-Start at the Wind Creek® Bethlehem (formerly Sands® Bethlehem) campus where you can play the slots, eat at one of Emeril Lagasse’s restaurants, shop at The Outlets at Wind Creek® Bethlehem, or take in the latest touring at the Wind Creek® Bethlehem Event Center.
+Start at the Wind Creek® Bethlehem (formerly Sands® Bethlehem) campus where you can play the slots, dine at top restaurants, shop at The Outlets at Wind Creek® Bethlehem, or take in the latest touring at the Wind Creek® Bethlehem Event Center.
 It’s almost impossible to do everything at Pennsylvania’s most popular casino in one night!

 Just down the street from Wind Creek Bethlehem is the ArtsQuest™ Center at SteelStacks™.
 Get to know this area as it is home to such events as Musikfest, Oktoberfest, and more.
 At night, the Musikfest Café hosts nationally-acclaimed musical and comedy acts in the glow of the illuminated blast furnaces of Bethlehem Steel.
 The State Theatre Center for the Arts in Easton, Pa. has some of the best performances in the area ranging from the top-tier comedy to touring Broadway musicals, and more.
 The Civic Theatre of Allentown provides independent movie showings and the best in community theater.

 9. Farm Fresh